-Seventy-Eight year old Mattie R. James was nicknamed Lollipop by her father as a child since she was his feisty, tiny sweetheart.
+Seventy-Nine year old Mattie R. James was nicknamed Lollipop by her father as a child since she was his feisty, tiny sweetheart., weighing only 5lbs. at her birth.
 Growing up as an only child, Lollipop always dreamed of having many children and grandchildren.
 She grew up and graduated from nursing school before marrying and having four children.
-In 1970, she unwittingly joined what's termed as a "High Control" group0by the name of Jehovah's Witnesses (JW) at age 30 along with the rest of her family.
+In 1970, she unwittingly joined what's termed as a "High Control" group by the name of Jehovah's Witnesses (JW) at age 30 along with the rest of her family.
 The JW's convinced Lollipop and her husband that the end of the world would come in 1975.

 According to Dr. Marlene Winell, " Religious Trauma Syndrome (RTS) is a function of both the chronic abuses of harmful High Control groups and the impact of severing one’s connection with one’s faith and faith community.
 It can be compared to a combination of PTSD and Complex PTSD (C-PTSD).
 The trauma of breaking away from this kind of High Control group, especially after sex abuse can be long-lasting and crippling for victims.

 Many are cast off from their families, faith, and social circles; they experience homelessness, hunger, educational

 The end result is a mass amount of sex abuse survivors that can no longer function well in society.
 They struggle with psychological difficulties, physiological issues, and basic needs of daily living.
 Suicide rates are extremely high among this population that has seemingly been forgotten until now.
 Now is the time to not only acknowledge these abuse victims, but to actively support them by equipping them with the skills and resources necessary to implement life saving changes.

 Through some of our community partners like Hosea Helps and Mercy Car, we offer help to victims and their loved ones with as many counseling sessions as are necessary with no need of providing